Gageperrin/it-notes/it-topics/cissp.md

 A key distinction lies in custodians versus owners.
 Custodians are caretakers or users of an asset who may not necessarily own that asset but are entrusted with its protection.
 However, accountability for the asset will always rest ultimately on the asset owner.

 "Due care" includes the accountable protection of assets based on the goals and objectives of the organization while "Due diligence" is the ability to prove due care to stakeholders.
 For example, due care is requesting a penetration test.
 Due diligence is providing proof of addressing the vulnerabilities uncovered during that pentest.

+Security plans should be layered as strategic plans, tactical plans, and operational plans.
+Strategic plans are long-term and align with the organization's mission.
+Tactical plans are midterm and provide details on accomplishing the goals set forth in the strategic plan, with a life span of about a year.
+An operational plan is a short-term, highly detailed plan that must be updated frequently and has a short shelf life.
+This includes resource allotments, staffing, scheduling, and implementation procedures.

 ## 1.4 - Determine compliance and other requirements